EMS Education - EMT Course

 - Hepatitis B series

-Physicals are available by appointment at University Medical Services.
+Physicals are available for CU full time students by appointment at University Medical Services.
 Contact them to set up an appointment .
 If a student chooses to use their own physician, they must have the EMS physical form completed by their physician.

 What is a two step TB test?